jawira/blog.jawira.com/_posts/2023-02-27-how-to-embed-images-in-twig.md

 composer require twig/html-extra twig/extra-bundle
 ```

-To avoid any problems with paths I decided to use absolute paths, therefore I
+To avoid any problems with paths I decided to use absolute paths, in consequence
-configured this in `framework.yaml`, I used `base_path` instead of `base_urls`.
+I configured this in `framework.yaml`, I used `base_path` instead
+of `base_urls`.

 ```diff
 #config/packages/framework.yaml